DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 pip install scikit-learn
 ```

-Hint: The and output type for this endpoint should be NumpyNdarray()
+Hint: The output type for this endpoint should be NumpyNdarray()

 Send this array to the bento: